Skip to content

 13. Seattle

-• Builds on the legacy of historical fire insurance maps, which are the most accessed type of resource in our geoportal by a wide margin
+• A complement to the legacy of historical fire insurance maps, which are the most accessed type of resource in our geoportal by a wide margin

 Sanborn map

-1. Contact city GIS staff for original-format datasets and metadata
+1. Work with city GIS staff to obtain original-format datasets and metadata